 Being an informed consumer, evaluator, and practitioner of science

 More specifically, the skills that help to develop Science Sense fall into three broad categories: Number Sense, Data Sense, and Knowledge Sense.
-The list below is just a sample of the kinds of skills that fall into each category.
-For a more extensive list, download the PDF linked below.
+The video and breakdown of the categories below feature just a sample of the kinds of skills that fall into each category.
+For a one page overview document and skills list, download the PDF using the button below.

 This video introduces the common thread that runs through the Science Forward course: Science Sense.